scarnyc/US_Russian_EVAs_Dash/README.md

 # NASA_USA_and_Russia_Spacewalks_Dash
-A dashboard that shows Spacewalking Astronauts (U.S. and Russia) with Plotly Dash, using the NASA spacewalking dataset.
+This is a dashboard that shows Spacewalking Astronauts (U.S. and Russia) by Duration over time via Plotly's Dash, using the NASA spacewalking dataset.

-Dashboard here:
-https://spacewalksrussiausevasdash.herokuapp.com/
+Dashboard deployed here via Heroku: https://spacewalksrussiausevasdash.herokuapp.com/

 More info on Spacewalks here: